MobileFirstLLC/extension-cli/README.md

 including [configuration options here](https://jsdoc.app/about-configuring-jsdoc.html).

 The default template for the docs is [FooDoc](https://github.com/steveush/foodoc#readme).
-You can override this theme in the project by changing opts.template in jsdoc config file.
+You can override this theme in the project by changing `opts.template` in jsdoc config file.

-This command will automatically look for configuration in the project package.json.
+By default, this command will automatically look for configuration in the project `package.json`.
-Use "xtdocs" to define config options in package.json.

-This command will also automatically look for a configuration file .xtdocs.json in the project root.
+Use `"xtdocs"` key to define config options in `package.json`.
+Alternatively add a separate configuration file `.xtdocs.json` in the project root; or explicitly provide a path to a config file.
 If you want to define configuration in some other location, use -c/--config flag to provide path and name of the configuration file.